raptor-ml/docs/docs/reference/pyexp/pyexp-language-definition/README.md

 # PyExp: Language definition

-Natun's Python Expression(PyExp) Language is based on the _Starlark_ dialect of Python, which is intended for use as a configuration language.
+Raptor's Python Expression(PyExp) Language is based on the _Starlark_ dialect of Python, which is intended for use as a configuration language.

 In this document, we'll cover the specifications of Starlark itself: